rlauer6/codebuild-project-maker/README.md

   Name of the S3 bucket that will contain the artifacts of the build.
 * `-k`

   Prefix name for storing your artifacts.
-If no provided, the project name will be used as the bucket prefix.
+If not provided, the project name will be used as the bucket prefix.
 * `-B`

   By default the buildspec file name is `buildspec.yml` however you can override that with this option.
-* `-t`
+^ `-t`
 Compute type (small, medium, large).
 Default is small.

 # Creating a CodeBuild Project

-In addition to creating a `buildspec.yml` file, to create a CodeBuild project you'll need to do the following things:
+In addition to creating a `buildspec.yml` file, to create a CodeBuild project you need to follow these steps:

 1. create an IAM service role for CodeBuild to assume
 1. attach a policy that allows the role to write to CloudWatch logs